fir4tozden/.github/README.md

 [`JUMP PROJECT`](https://npmjs.com/package/uuniq)

-Unique IDs that will last for thousands of years.
+Unique Snowflake IDs and Symbolic IDs that can be generated for thousands of years.

 ### These are my GitHub stats 📈